Revamping some old stories from West Africa, with a hint of nostalgia and wanderlust.

 Being tricked twice in one day was too much!

-The good thing was that I was able to withdraw 1,000 USD in CFA (Senegalese money) from my VISA card.
+The good thing was that I was able to withdraw 1,000 USD in francs (more than half million CFA) from my VISA card.
 I never had so much cash at me, and in Africa is a dangerous thing.

 The pinky colour of the lake caused by an algae, is particularly visible during the dry season.
 Men in pirogues (raw boats) extract salt from the bottom of the lake.
-At the shore, women take the salt from pirogues in baskets.
+At the shore, women transfer the salt from pirogues into baskets.
 The salt is let to dry and later packed in plastic bags.

-We celebrated the New Year at the hotel with red wine, playing cards under the sound of firecrackers.
+We celebrated the New Year at the hotel with red wine and playing cards under the sound of firecrackers.

 Relaxing time in downtown Dakar!
 A stop at Cafe du Rome and trying our luck at slot machines for a hopefully lucky new year for both of us!